-We respect and incorporate Maria Montessori’s philosophy but, we are not a Montessori school.
-We also use the latest interactive technologies, hands on projects and the Socratic Method for discussions.
+We respect and incorporate Maria Montessori’s philosophy, but we are not a Montessori school.
+In addition to Montessori methods, we use the latest interactive technologies, hands on projects and the Socratic Method for discussions.

 While we expose children to the importance of mindful spirituality and life principles, we do not promote any specific religion.

 Lord John Emerich Edward Dahlberg Acton (1834-1902) was a Victorian scholar of Freedom who saw liberty not as a license, but as the freedom to do what was right.
 He was suspicious of power for the sake of power, which led to his most famous quote: "Power tends to corrupt, and absolute power corrupts absolutely."
 At the Acton Academy, we celebrate his defense of economic, political and religious freedom.

 We believe that each of us has a special calling in life, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled.
 Our mission is to prepare your child for his or her journey.

 Someone who can set and achieve goals, researches questions, learns on his own, has criteria to use information, solves problems—admits that they don't know something and figure out a solution when they hit a roadblock without asking an adult for help — participates in discussions, and strive for mastery.

 Running Partners are classmates who meet together regularly to set goals and hold each other accountable for meeting those goals.
 Running Partners encourage and inspire each other by asking good questions, listening and providing affirmation.

 We believe that children learn best when working with children younger and older than themselves rather than split up into groups based solely on age.
 In addition to individualized curriculum, all ages of students work together in groups.
 The groups are usually with a three year range of ages.

 We are not trained to serve children with serious learning disabilities but have been able to serve young heroes that are able to work independently.